firelab/wfips-doc/testers/wfips_testing.md

 0. Email, call or tell Kyle you'd like a server created.
 It should take less than an hour to get an IP and a user account from the base image.

-0. Log into the IP address using `Remote Desktop Connection` on your Microsoft Windows machine(`Start->Remote Desktop Connection`).
+0. Log into the IP address using `Remote Desktop Connection` on your Microsoft Windows machine(`Start->All Programs->Accessories->Remote Desktop Connection`).

 0. The username and password provided by Kyle.
 You may change the password at any time.